idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

                    fo ac el = ac <+> f el
                 in foldl fo neutral

-Symbol ``:=`` cannot be used in a local function definition.
+The symbol ``:=`` cannot be used in a local function definition.
+Which means that it can be used to interleave let bindings and local definitions without introducing ambiguities.
-Moreover, it helps to show that local function definition is ended:

 .. code-block:: idris

    foldMap : Monoid m => (a -> m) -> Vect n a -> m
    foldMap f = let fo : m -> a -> m
                    fo ac el = ac <+> f el
-                   initial := neutral -- this is a separate binding, not relevant to definition of `fo` in foldl fo initial
+                   initial := neutral
+                    --     ^ this indicates that `initial` is a separate binding, -- not relevant to definition of `fo` in foldl fo initial

 List comprehensions